cs4241-best-group/fp/README.md

 ## 3. An outline of the technologies you used and how you used them.
 - Spotify API’s: we used these API’s to allow the songs to be played through the app.
 It also let the user search for a certain track using the name.
-Information given by the api about the track’s beats helped to create the visualization in the background.
+Information given by the api about the track’s beats and tempo helped to create the visualization in the background.
 - Bootstrap: we used this for all of the layout and styling of the page to give the app a more cohesive look
 - Three.js: This was used to create the 3-d background.
 The visual moves along with the beats of the currently playing song
 - MongoDB: This was used for the database which stores the user login information as well as all of the recommendations (maybe write about password hashing & salting with bcrypt)